renuka24-rp/My-first-repo/README.md

 - [ ] Explore GitHub Pages

 ## 🧠 Author
-Renuka gujjar  – _Aspiring Developer, Learning GitHub One Commit at a Time_
+Renuka Gajanan Patil – _Aspiring Developer, Learning GitHub One Commit at a Time_
 📫 Connect with me on https://www.linkedin.com/in/renuka-patil-5b2229341